keesma/Intergas-Central-Heating-Monitor-Homie/README.md

   The intergas has a 4 pin plug with: Vcc, ground, Tx and Rx.
   The intergas is connected through an optocoupler to the esp8266 (2x 4n25)

+* Configuration
+  The following needs to be configured (see config.h):
+  -- WiFi access point: SSID and password
+  -- MQTT broker server name; username and password authentication is used

+* Dependencies: MQTT

+* Openhab: I have connected the esp8266 through MQTT to openhab.
+Openhab can display the data, save it and create nice graphs.